-Physical activity has been shown to have a positive effect on cognitive function.
-Several studies in animals and humans have shown that exercise stimulates an increase of BDNF expression in the brain, resulting in the growth of new neurons, increased neuronal differentiation and synaptic enhancement between neurons.-8 Exercise improves cognitive function through three mechanisms: exercise spurs neurogenesis by improving neuroplasticity;9-12 exercise improves neuron survival, 11-13 and exercise improves brain vascularization which supports neurogenesis and neuronal survival.
+Physical activity has been shown to have a positive effect on cognitive function.5 Several studies in animals and hum 16 have shown that exercise stimulates an increase of BDNF expression in the brain, resulting in the growth of new neurons, increased neuronal differentiation and synaptic enhancement between neurons.^{6-8} Exercise improves cognitive function through three mechanisms: exercise spurs neurogenesis by improving neuroplasticity;^{9-12} exercise improves neuron survival, ^{11-13} and exercise improves brain vascularization which supports neurogenesis and neuronal survival, ^{7,10,11}

-Exercise has been shown to stimulate neurogenesis, but few studies have looked at the effect of physical exercise on the neuroplasticity process in children, as influenced by BDNF.
-A limited number of studies have been done to assess the effect of a regular aerobic exercise program on neuronal development, using a biological approach.
-The aim of this study was to assess the effect of a regular aerobic exercise program on urinary BDNF levels in children.
+Exercise has been shown to stimulate neurogenesis, but tew studies have looked at the effect of physical exercise on the neuroplasticity process in children, as influenced BDNF.
+A limited number of studies have been done to assess the effect of a regular aerobic exercise program on to understand the study was to assess the effect of a regular aerobic exercise program on urinary BDNF levels in children.